codyseibert/fire-stone-hosting/README.md

 # What is this project?

 The goal of this project is to create a minecraft server hosting system which could potentially be used as a real product to rent out minecraft servers to other people.

+# Contributing
-Anyone is welcome to contribute to this project via github; just fork the project and submit a pull request, and I'll try to give it a timely review when I get a chance.
-Try to keep pull requests small, and remember to tag any associated issue number if the pull request fixes or implements a specific issue.
+Anyone is welcome to contribute to this project via github, just ensure you are following the guidelines for contributing to this project mentioned at CONTRIBUTING.md; just fork the project and submit a pull request, and I'll try to give it a timely review when I get a chance.

 # Building in Public